alwinb/html-parser/README.md

 * Parser:
   - The tree construction rules for template tags.
   - Include attributes check in the implementation of 'Noah's Ark'.
-  - The Adoption Agency Algorithm for formatting tags is not covered yet.
   - There may be a few remaining exceptions that are not covered yet.
   - Body to frameset switching (the 'frameset-ok' flag).
   - Easy, but the attributes are not attached to the elements yet ...